Updated on: December 1, 2022

 However, not all of Panda’s extras are that good.
 For instance, the web protection needs some serious improvement (it only scored a 50% detection rate during my tests, failing to detect even the most obvious phishing sites).
 This is very poor compared to top brands like Bitdefender and McAfee, which have near-perfect detection rates.
 Also, the virtual keyboard, which is supposed to protect from keyloggers, should be a lot bigger to make it easier to use.
 Finally, I didn’t find the parental controls very useful because they’re just too basic.
 If you’re looking for strong parental controls, I recommend Norton.

-7. Kaspersky Total Security — Best for Online Shoppers
+7. Kaspersky Premium — Best for Online Shoppers

 There is no evidence to suggest that using Kaspersky products will in any way threaten your privacy or security or that the company engages in any illicit or otherwise unethical behavior.
 You can find out more about why we continue to recommend Kaspersky here.

-Kaspersky Total Security has a good antivirus scanner (100% detection rate) and plenty of extra internet security features.
+Kaspersky Premium has a good antivirus scanner (100% detection rate) and plenty of extra internet security features.
 These include a VPN, parental controls, a password manager, webcam protections, a secure browser for online financial management, and a rescue disk feature similar to Panda’s Rescue Kit.

-During my tests, Kaspersky’s Safe Money feature detected when I was making purchases and it automatically opened a new browser that analyzed sites for security risks, blocked pop-ups and trackers, and gave me an onscreen keyboard to deter keylogging hackers.
+The Safe Money feature is particularly good.
+During my tests, it detected when I was making purchases, and it automatically opened a new browser that analyzed sites for security risks, blocked pop-ups and trackers, and gave me an onscreen keyboard to deter keylogging hackers.

-I also like Kaspersky’s parental controls.
-They include helpful features like setting up safe searches on YouTube, managing your child’s screen time and activity on social networks, and blocking adult content.
-They even have a handy function that’ll warn you if your child’s device’s battery is low, so you can ensure that your kids are never out of contact due to a dead device.
+I also like Kaspersky’s Safe Kids parental controls.
+They allow you to set up safe searches on YouTube, manage your child’s screen time on Android (this feature didn’t work on iOS during testing), monitor their activity on VK, and block adult content.
+They even have a handy function in the location tracker that’ll warn you if the battery on your child’s device is low, so you can ensure that your kids are never out of contact due to a dead device.

-At $49.99 / year, Kaspersky’s Total Security plan includes protection for up to 10 devices, which is pretty affordable for a full-featured internet security suite.
+At $16.99 / year, Kaspersky’s Premium plan includes protection for up to 20 devices, which is pretty affordable for a full-featured internet security suite.

-Kaspersky’s Total Security has excellent malware detection and some pretty cool features for securing online finances.
-It also has comprehensive parental controls, a good password manager, and a solid VPN — although the VPN is limited to 300 MB per day.
-While Kaspersky offers good protection, I think all of its plans are a little bit too expensive when compared to competitors with a similar number of features.
+Kaspersky’s Premium has excellent malware detection and some pretty cool features for securing online finances.
+It also has comprehensive parental controls, a good password manager, and a solid VPN.
 All Kaspersky purchases come with a risk-free 30-day money-back guarantee.

 8. Malwarebytes Premium — Simple Security With a Good Antivirus Engine